POptUS/template_repo/mytemplate_pypkg/docs/developers_guide.rst

   * Execute the full test suite for the package using the code installed into python
+* ``tox -r -e oldest``

+  * Execute the full test suite for the package using the code installed into python but using the oldest allowable version of all dependencies
 * ``tox -r -e subA``

   * Execute the test suite for the ``subA`` sub-package only using the code